DesireeMM/melon-reservation-app/README.md

 - Reservation time slots are only available on the hour or half hour
 - Reservations are exactly 30 minutes long
 - Time slots can only be booked by one user
-Users can sign in using their existing username and password.
+Users can sign in using their existing username and password or create a new account.

 #### <a name="technologiesused"></a>Technologies Used
 - Python